UtrechtUniversity/irods-uu-microservices/README.md

 ## Included microservices
 Developed at Utrecht University:
+  * msi_dataObj_checksum: Calculate a checksum of a replica without persisting it in the iCAT database
   * msiRegisterEpicPID: Register an EPIC PID
+  * msi_stat_vault: Get properties of a physical file or directory in the vault of a unixfilesystem resource

 Developed at Donders Institute:
   * msi\_json\_objops: get, add and set values in a json object
   * msi\_json\_arrayops: get, add and set values in a json array. modified to handle arrays of arrays

-  The msi\_json\_arrayops and msi\_json\_objops microservices are derived from ork from the Donders Institute.
+  The msi\_json\_arrayops and msi\_json\_objops microservices are derived from work at the Donders Institute.
 The license in DONDERS-LICENSE applies

 Developed at Maastricht University:
   * msi\_add\_avu: Microservice to add AVU